vilayilarun/devops/README.md

 3. aws cli
 3. terraform
 #### Secrets
+##### You can use your own names for the screts but the code needs to be aligned accordingly.
-1. SCM credentials (GitHub/SVN)
+1. SCM credentials (GitHub/SVN) with name "GitHub"
-2. Repositroy Credentials
+2. Repositroy Credentials with name "docker-hub"
-3. AWS credentials
+3. AWS credentials "aws_access_key_id" and "aws_secret_access_key"
-4. Slack credentials
+4. Slack credentials "slacktoken"